Extreme tiredness (fatigue) after coronavirus

 - Do weekly activities, such as gardening, laundry and food shopping, on different days.

 - Collect all the items that you need before you start a task.

 - For some people, special equipment can make tasks easier.
-For example, using a rollator (wheeled walker) can make food shopping easier.
+For example, using a rollator (walking frame with wheels) can make it easier to do food shopping.
 It can also help your balance.
-If you have an occupational therapist, ask them for advice and support.
+If you have an occupational therapist (a healthcare professional who helps with issues that affect your daily activities), ask them for advice and support.

 - You might get more done when family or friends visit and can help you.